StephenRed94/Stephen-Reimann/README.md

 Recently graduated with a diploma in Computer Programming from Algonquin College.

-I am passionate about designing applications that are outside of my comfort zone and skill set, as learning new languages and development techniques are important to me.
+I am passionate about designing applications that allow me to expand my knowledge in the software development field.
 ______________________________________________________________________________________________________________________________________________________________________

 ### 🛠️ Languages and Tools